rnorth/mkdocs-codeinclude-plugin/README.md

 ## Usage

-A codeinclude block will resemble a regular markdown link surrounded by a pair of XML comments, e.g.:
+A codeinclude block resembles a regular markdown link surrounded by a pair of XML comments, e.g.:

 <!--
 To prevent this from being rendered as a codeinclude when rendering this page, we use HTML tags.